 Policy choices matter

-Many support policies not only fail to achieve their aim, they can also divert public resources away from actions that could tangibly contribute to improved food security.
+Agricultural policies are often maintained with the stated aim of increasing food production and thereby food security.
+Market interventions in the agriculture sector (such as subsidies or export restrictions) often result in higher prices for staple foods, with a negative impact on the food security of poor households (which can include poor farmers who may be net consumers of such crops).
+Support policies not only fail to achieve their aim, they can also divert public resources away from actions that could tangibly contribute to improved food security.
 These includes efforts to create a stronger enabling environment for agricultural productivity or to develop agricultural innovation systems to boost productivity growth.
-Other investments that support improved food production and availability include rural infrastructure and storage facilities, and appropriate training and advisory services.
+Other investments that support improved food production and availability include rural infrastructure and storage facilities, and appropriate training and advisory services would be beneficial for food security.
 Strong and effective systems to build resilience and risk management capacity in agriculture production are also critical in helping build food security at the national and global levels.

 More efforts are needed to design coherent food systems policies to address food insecurity to reach SDG2 by 2030.